 Performing Index Operations Online

-In SQL Server 2005, you can create, rebuild, or drop indexes online.
+You can create, rebuild, or drop indexes online.
 The ONLINE option allows concurrent user access to the underlying table or clustered index data and any associated nonclustered indexes during these index operations.
 For example, while a clustered index is being rebuilt by one user, that user and others can continue to update and query the underlying data.
 When you perform DDL operations offline, such as building or rebuilding a clustered index; these operations hold exclusive locks on the underlying data and associated indexes.
 This prevents modifications and queries to the underlying data until the index operation is complete.

 We recommend performing online index operations for business environments that operate 24 hours a day, seven days a week, in which the need for concurrent user activity during index operations is vital.